Dr Lucy Poxon

 OVERVIEW

-She completed her Professional Doctorate training in Counselling Psychology at University of East London where she specialised in grief and bereavement.
-Prior to her Doctoral training, she qualified as an Occupational Psychologist and her professional experience in corporate finance and six sigma project management provides her with insight into the exacting demands of multinational corporations.
+She completed her Professional Doctorate training in Counselling Psychology at the University of East London where she specialised in grief and bereavement.
+Before her Doctoral training, she qualified as an Occupational Psychologist and her professional experience in corporate finance and Six Sigma project management provides her with insight into the exacting demands of multinational corporations.

 RESEARCH CENTRES & GROUPS